 Time: 2 hours 57 minutes

-During the winter, the road is closed from Highway 1.
+The road is closed from Highway 1 during the winter months.
 There is a small area to park of the highway.
-If the road is not closed, continue on the turnoff for 2km to the trailhead parking lot.
-This hike is entirely flat and can be done with children.
-The trail is clearly marked, even when snow covered.
-From the trailhead, it is 2.4km to the waterfalls.
+If the road is not closed, continue on the turnoff for 2 km to the trailhead parking lot.
+This hike is entirely flat, so this is a great hike to enjoy for the entire family.
+The trail is clearly marked, even when snow-covered.
+From the trailhead, it is 2.4 km to the waterfalls.
 There are three overlooks, all providing excellent views.
 Some of the best views are before these overlooks down to the Wapta River.